Real Story: Danielle Barber

 Professionally, I realized that I could pursue work within the nonprofit world.
 Before doing the internship, I had only considered working within the communications field.
 However, I learned that there are many nonprofits in Southern Maryland, which contribute significantly to the local economy.
 This has allowed me to consider working within the nonprofit world as a real option that I had not previously known about.

-The internship made me realize that getting an associate degree in communication was my best first step.
-I am continuing that path by pursuing a bachelor’s degree in communication studies at the University of Maryland Global Campus (UMGC).
 The internship also made me hopeful about incorporating social media and writing into my working career.
 It made me realize that being skilled in both is valuable in the working world and desirable to future employers.

 After completing my internship, I started my current job as the Nonprofit Institute’s Outreach Specialist.
-I continued working at CSM for several reasons, not least of which is that my job experience at the Nonprofit Institute has been such a positive one.
+I continued working at CSM for several reasons, not least of which is that my job experience at the NPI has been such a positive one.
 My supervisor and colleagues have been kind, friendly, helpful and respectful towards me.

 My present job position allows me to continue improving my current skills and learning new ones.
 I've also been able to apply my writing skills by summarizing information collected from nonprofit websites and contacts into short articles showcasing Southern Maryland nonprofits.